Frequently Asked Questions

 - There must be 10 seconds of black before and after your film (so if

-your film is 5 minutes long the file or tape will play for 5 minutes 20
+your film is 5 minutes long the file will play for 5 minutes 20

 seconds including the black).

-- If you are sending your film on a disc, a USB drive or a tape it must be labelled with:
+- If you are sending your film on a disc or a USB drive it must be labelled with:

 - The name of the film